- Lower fees than most brokers, especially at smaller volumes

 Is It Safe to Trade with Tiger Brokers?

 Tiger Brokers is MAS-licensed and has to adhere to their strict regulatory requirements, so this should give you some peace of mind.
-They also have brokerage licenses in the United States, New Zealand, and Australia.
+They also have brokerage licenses in the United States, Hong Kong, New Zealand, and Australia.

 If you trade with Tiger, your funds are held in a custodian bank (specifically, DBS).
 More importantly though: Your assets are kept in custodian accounts and separated from Tiger Brokers’ own capital.
 This means even in the unlikely event that they go bankrupt, creditors can’t lay claim to your assets.